 - The personal information collected on the Booking Form is to allow us to have a suitable record of who is staying at Machair Cottage.
 We may also use it to contact you in the future to make you aware of further availability of the cottage – please advise us if you do not wish to be contacted.
 We will not share or sell this information to any third party.

-- Terms as of 1st July 2020 – most up to date terms appear on the website which in turn supersede all Booking Forms.
+- Terms as of 12th August 2022– most up-to-date terms appear on our website which in turn supersede all Booking Forms.